Audio plug-in: Types

-There are three broad classes of audio plug-in: those which transform existing audio samples, those which generate new audio samples through sound synthesis and those which analyze existing audio samples.
+There are three broad classes of audio plug-in: those which transform existing audio samples, those which generate new audio samples through sound synthesis, and those which analyze existing audio samples.
 Although all plug-in types can technically perform audio analysis, only specific formats provide a mechanism for analysis data to be returned to the host.

 Instances

 The program used to dynamically load audio plug-ins is called a plug-in host.
-Example hosts include Bidule, Gig Performer, Mainstage, REAPER and Sonic Visualiser.
+Example hosts include Bidule, Gig Performer, Mainstage, REAPER, and Sonic Visualiser.
 Plug-ins can also be used to host other plug-ins.
-Communication between host and plug-in(s) is determined by a plug-in API.
-The API declares functions and data structures that the plug-in must define in order to be usable by a plug-in host.
+Communication between host and plug-in(s) is determined by a plug-in application programming interface (API).
+The API declares functions and data structures that the plug-in must define to be usable by a plug-in host.
 Additionally, a functional specification may be provided, which defines how the plug-in should respond to function calls, and how the host should expect to handle function calls to the plug-in.
 The specification may also include documentation about the meaning of variables and data structures declared in the API.
-The API header files, specification, shared libraries, license and documentation are sometimes bundled together in an SDK.
+The API header files, specification, shared libraries, license, and documentation are sometimes bundled together in a software development kit (SDK).